Tulsa Area Ozone Alert! Program

 This Air Quality Index (AQI) reflects ONLY OZONE, corresponding to the EPA’s national standard for ground-level ozone and associated health concerns.

-Today's High Ozone AQI is 30 at the North Monitor
+Today's High Ozone AQI is 35 at the West Monitor

 0 – 49